African Export-Import Bank

 Debt Financing in 2023

-Great Horn Investment Holding is an investment firm that invests in transport systems in the rail, aviation, road, and maritime industries.
-It is wholly owned by Djibouti Ports and Free Zones Authority (DPFZA).
+Great Horn Investment Holding, based in Djibouti City, Djibouti, is an investment firm that focuses on the transport and logistics sectors.
+It invests in companies operating in the rail, aviation, road, maritime, and energy industries, with a strategic aim to connect the region to global trade routes.
+The company is a wholly-owned subsidiary of the Djibouti Ports and Free Zones Authority (DPFZA).

 CIAF Leasing